 Our themes interact with the priorities of our industry partners, and our goal is to undertake thematic research within a 'priority-driven' environment.
 We make our own research opportunities, but not in circumstances necessarily chosen by ourselves.

-Research in this theme is a natural extension of our policy level work.
+Our research on health service delivery and organisation is a natural extension of our policy level work.
 Its results support and inform our work at the policy level, while our policy work raises issues about implementation that benefit from research projects on (and for) health services.
-For the Centre, a particular impetus has been the movement to improve the Australia's health information.
+For the CHSD, a particular impetus has been the movement to improve the Australia's health information.
 The development of minimum data sets for various services, linked to the need to improve the sharing of health information, has highlighted the need for consistent data collection by services.
-The Centre has responded to these challenges by helping services develop common assessment forms that are reliable and valid measures of clinical function.
-The Centre has also undertaken various projects that provide agencies with information about the use of services by residents of different jurisdictions.
-Finally, the Centre is the supplier of SNAPshot, software that supports the collection of patient data on sub-acute/non-acute episodes of care.
+CHSD has responded to these challenges by helping services develop common assessment forms that are reliable and valid measures of clinical function.
+CHSD has also undertaken various projects that provide agencies with information about the use of services by residents of different jurisdictions.
+Finally, CHSD is the supplier of SNAPshot, software that supports the collection of patient data on sub-acute/non-acute episodes of care.

 Related to our work on improving data collections is research that aims to assist management decision making.
 This work covers a number of areas, from providing guidelines on the interpretation of health statistics (such as small-areas statistics), to developing novel statistical approaches to assist clinicians and managers with planning and resource allocation decisions.

 The primary aim of any health system is to provide quality of patient care, and the performance of a health system can only be systematically monitored by measuring the outcomes of care.
 The CHSD has a commitment to improve the measurement of the outcomes of health care as well as measures of service activity.
-This commitment was a key motivation behind the creation of the Australian Health Outcomes Collaboration (AHOC).
-AHOC is part of the Centre but is located with the Centre for Advances in Epidemiology and Information Technology (CAEIT) in Canberra Hospital.
-Its role is to:
+Our work in this area includes disseminating information about health outcomes research, providing advice on the selection of measures for health outcomes assessment, providing health outcomes education and training, and distributing measures and instruments used in health outcomes assessment.